ooni/ooni.org/content/about/data-policy.md

 # OONI Data Policy

-**Last modified:** April 23, 2018
+**Last modified:** Friday 29, 2019

-**Version:** 1.2.0
+**Version:** 1.4.0

-This Data Policy discloses and explains what data the [Open Observatory of Network Interference (OONI) project](https://ooni.org/) ("we", "us", or "our") collects, processes, stores and publishes relating to users of its website and its ooniprobe software ("you" or "your").
+This Data Policy discloses and explains what data the [Open Observatory of Network Interference (OONI) project](https://ooni.org/) ("we", "us", or "our") collects, processes, stores and publishes relating to users of its website and its OONI Probe software ("you" or "your").

 **WARNING:**

-Our ooniprobe software is *not* designed to protect your privacy.
-You may face various **[risks](https://ooni.org/about/risks/)** such as fines, imprisonment, or other penalties for running ooniprobe.
-You can avoid some of these risks by opting not to send us certain types of data when running ooniprobe.
+Our OONI Probe software is *not* designed to protect your privacy.
+You may face various **[risks](https://ooni.org/about/risks/)** such as fines, imprisonment, or other penalties for running OONI Probe.
+You can avoid some of these risks by opting not to send us certain types of data when running OONI Probe.
 You can find instructions on how to do so in section 2 below.

 We reserve all rights to make future changes to this Data Policy at our sole discretion.